nf-core/funcscan/docs/usage.md

 :::warning
 We highly recommend performing quality control on input contigs before running the pipeline.
 You may not receive results for some tools if none of the contigs in a FASTA file reach certain thresholds.
 Check parameter documentation for relevant minimum contig parameters.

-For example, by default BGC screening requires contigs of at least 3000bp (see `--contig_qc_lengththreshold`).
+For example, by default BGC screening requires contigs of at least 3,000 bp (see `--contig_qc_lengththreshold`).
 :::

 ## Notes on screening tools and taxonomic classification